skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 Once everything is ready,
 you will be able to work with your Snowflake data in the familiar RStudio Pro IDE.
-Since the IDE is provided by the Posit Workbench Native App, your entire analysis will occur securely within Snowflake.
+Since the IDE is provided by the Posit Workbench Native App, your entire analysis will run securely within Snowflake.

 ![](assets/rstudio/01-rstudio.png)